alex16nba/alexTest/README.md

 # Chetkins
 An open source application for keeping track of your meetings.
 It all started as a lynda.com course and because I needed to take attendance and give away stuff at meeetups and conferences.
+You can and play with the working application at [chetkins.com](http://chetkins.com/)

 ## Instructions
 1. Make sure you have [node.js](http://nodejs.org/) and [git](http://git-scm.com/) installed on your machine.